Balsamic Glazed Salmon

 Because Erin does 99.98% of the cooking (thanks, cereal, for that 0.02%), I aim to repay my colossal debt on special occasions.
 What better way to humble your man pride on Valentine’s Day than by sporting an apron and attempting to own that stove like Calvin Johnson owns the deep ball.
 Men, with a recipe like Balsamic Glazed Salmon you are guaranteed to score high relationship points without the fear of pulling a butt fumble.

-Seriously, this recipe is the secret to impressing the ladies.
+Seriously, this easy salmon recipe is the secret to impressing the ladies.
 Why?
 Because, ladies, this Balsamic Glazed Salmon is so gourmet it’s even out of Emeril Lagasse’s league.
 (Sssshh!
 Guys, trust me: (a) there’s no need to wikipedia Emeril Lagasse and (b) making Balsamic Glazed Salmon is actually easier than T.J.
 Oshie scoring in a shootout).

 Here’s what you need to make Balsamic Glazed Salmon: two pans; something to stir the ingredients in said pans (Erin tells me it’s called a “whisk”, but I’m pretty sure she made that up); and a confident attitude.
 This salmon is nearly impossible to mess up, but it looks and tastes like a fancy restaurant entrée.
 Present it with professional flare, then watch your date swoon.
 All you need to do now is make sure not to chew with your mouth open nor slurp your wine, and you can congratulate yourself on a perfectly executed date night dinner.
 Score!